 Why Are Most Teenagers Affected By Acne?

 As per reports, 85% of teenagers are affected by acne, but it can affect people of all age groups, with many cases persisting into adulthood.
 Even people in their 40s and 50s can suffer from acne.
 However, the skin condition most often begins in puberty.
 At puberty, the sex hormones (androgens) increase in boys and girls.
 This causes the sebaceous glands to secrete more oil substance (sebum).
-Normally, this oily substance and dead skin cells come up through the hair follicles and the pores through the skin’s surface.
-When sebum, bacteria, and dead skin cells clog the follicles, the sebum can’t escape through the pores, forming pimples.
-As you enter adulthood, androgens may decrease enough that acne will start to diminish.
+Normally, this oily substance and dead skin cells come up through the hair follicles and the pores through the skin's surface.
+When sebum, bacteria, and dead skin cells clog the follicles, the sebum can't escape through the pores, forming pimples.
+As you enter adulthood, your androgens level may decrease to the extent that acne will start to diminish.
 A lot of women continue to have acne even in their 40s just because of hormonal changes and other causes, including:

 Where Does Acne Commonly Occur?

 Most people recognize when they have acne.
 Suppose you are suffering from acne regularly, though it is best to fix an appointment with a dermatologist.
 Your dermatologist will check you for blemishes and ensure your skin condition is acne, not a similar skin disorder like rosacea.

 Your dermatologist will consider your age, over health, the severity of the acne, and other factors in evaluating what kind of treatment is best for you.
 You can get an acne prescription online if you cannot visit your doctor physically.

 The best acne medication cream, acne treatment serum, and best products for acne scars are available on our website for treating your condition.
 Upload your prescription to place your order, and get your order delivered to your doorstep.

 Procedures That Treat Acne:

 Your dermatologist may treat your acne with a procedure performed during a clinic visit.
 These treatments include: